Ainika-Kos/Ainika-Kos/README.md

 ### My name is Aina.
 ### I'm Frontend Developer living in beautiful Riga town in Latvia.

-* 🔭 I’m currently working on cool and interesting applications
+* 🔭 I’m currently working at [CODELEX](https://www.codelex.io/) on cool and interesting applications
-* 🌱 I’m currently learning TypeScript, JavaScript, React, Redux, HTML and CSS
+* 🌱 I’m currently learning TypeScript, JavaScript, React, and Redux
-* 💬 Ask me about anything, I am ready to help
+* 💬 Ask me about anything, I am happy ande ready to help
 * 🙎 Pronouns: she/her
 * 📫 You can reach me: www.linkedin.com/in/aina-kostina